-An educational test or an exam is used to examine someone's knowledge of something to determine what he or she knows or has learned.
+An educational test or an exam is used to examine someone's knowledge of something to determine what they know or have learned.
 The goal of testing is to measure the level of skill or knowledge that has been acquired.

 But, an assessment is a process of documenting knowledge, skills, attitudes, and beliefs, usually in measurable terms.
-The purpose of assessment in education is to make improvements to the current method of teaching for teachers and learning for students to derive better results.
+The purpose of conducting an assessment in education is to improve the current teaching method for teachers and the learning process for students to derive better results.

 Definition of Assessment in Education

-The term assessment in education can be defined like this:
+The term assessment in education can be defined in the following way:

-Educational assessment is an ongoing process, ranging from the activities that teachers do with students in classrooms every day to standardized testing, college theses and instruments that measure the success of corporate training programs.
+Educational assessment is an ongoing process, ranging from the activities that teachers undertake with students in classrooms every day to standardized testing, college theses, and instruments that measure the success of corporate training programs.